Know Your Financial Health Score and How To Boost It

 Have Appropriate Insurance

 “Appropriate insurance” looks different for everyone.
-There are many different kinds of insurance, and although everybody needs some type of insurance, not everyone needs all types of insurance.
+There are many different kinds of insurance, and although everybody needs some types of insurance, not everyone needs all types of insurance.
 Here’s a list of the major ones:

 - Health/Medical Insurance